jezevec10/jstris-guide/usermode.md

 **Stats** component allows you to change the statistics displayed below the board.

-In order to find out, what number to insert into the textbox, open Settings, then navigate to Stats, then check your desired stats.
+In order to find out what number to insert into the textbox, open Settings, then navigate to Stats, then check your desired stats.
 In the bottom right corner, there's a small number.
 This number determines what stats to show.
 The number is interpreted in binary, so 129 from the example image shows Time (+1) and KPP (+128).